qdbell/Ryassofortran/README.md

 <!-- badges: end -->

-The goal of Ryassofortran is to provide a convenient way to call the Fortran90-release of the soil carbon model YASSO15 in R.
+The goal of Ryassofortran is to provide convenient R-functions for calling the Fortran90-release of the soil carbon model YASSO15.
+The Fortran90-release is highly computationally efficient, which makes it ideal for model calibration purposes.

-The Fortran-release of YASSO is up to two orders of magnitude faster than the R-release.
-The absolute speed increase is not necessarily significant while simulating soil carbon, but for model calibration purposes the Fortran-release is superior.

-NOTE: This package is very early in development and is subject to changes.
-Furthermore, the package might be removed and included into a more advanced calibration package in the following months.

 ## Installation

+### Requirements

+  - R-version 3.5.0 or higher.
+  - On Windows systems, Rtools needs to be installed.

 You can install the development version of Ryassofortran from GitHub
 with: